Theatre in the Round at the Library Theatre: 1961

 • 10 June: An article in the Yorkshire Post declares that Alan Ayckbourn "is ready for the commercial theatre and should progress to the proscenium arch" and move away from theatre-in-the-round!

 • 12 June: The summer season opens with Laurence Hausman's Victoria Regina; apparently one of Stephen Joseph's favourite plays.
+The play is advertised with the note: "Our edition of the play includes material that has been licensed by the Lord Chamberlain for the first time."

 • Arguably Theatre in the Round at the Library Theatre's first repertory company is formed when the same company performs both the summer and winter seasons at the venue for the first time.
 Stephen Joseph notes this is to the benefit of the company and patrons: "This is a great advantage as it means that we are all experienced in working in-the-round and are used to working together - both factors important to a company trying to achieve a high standard."